percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_xbk_partition.rst

 You may see warnings in the output about tables that do not exist.
-This is because |InnoDB|-based engines stores its data dictionary inside the tablespace files. |xtrabackup| removes the missing tables (those that haven't been selected in the partial backup) from the data dictionary in order to avoid future warnings or errors.
+This is because |InnoDB|-based engines stores its data dictionary inside the tablespace files. *Percona XtraBackup* removes the missing tables (those that haven't been selected in the partial backup) from the data dictionary in order to avoid future warnings or errors.

 Restoring from the backups